AnitaDames/jamming/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Update Spotify API Key
-Go to Spotify.js, and on line 2, assign your own spotify API key to the clientId varable
+Go to Spotify.js, and on line 2, assign your own spotify API key to the clientId varable.
+You can use this link to create a spotify account in order to get an [API Key](https://developer.spotify.com/dashboard/)

 ## Available Scripts